|Position:||Associate Head Coach/Wide Receivers Coach|

 While at West Virginia, Beatty coached running back Noel Devine, who rushed for more than 3,600 yards under Beatty's direction and earned a pair of All-BIG EAST honors.

-Ten of Beatty's former players have gone on to the NFL, and he also mentored 14 all-conference performers.
+Eighteen of Beatty's former players have gone on to the NFL, and he also mentored 14 all-conference performers.

 A 1995 graduate of East Tennessee State, where he was a standout wide receiver, Beatty played professionally in the Canadian Football League before becoming a successful high school coach in Virginia.
 A native of Centreville, Va., Beatty led Landstown High School to a 40-2 record from 2003-05 and won a state championship with a team that featured current Buffalo Bills wide receiver Percy Harvin.